 As a good corporate citizen, we will continue to fulfill our social responsibilities by taking prompt support measures in response to major natural disasters.

 In 1998, Sumitomo Corporation initiated a volunteer leave system to encourage its employees to participate in volunteer activities.
-In the 18 years from 1998 to 2015, a total of around 164 employees have used the system to volunteer their time for various activities.

 VOICE: I use the volunteer leave system to participate in activities for introducing Japanese culture to people in different countries.
 Every time I visit a country and demonstrate how to wear a kimono and ikebana flower arranging, I am impressed with the eagerness of the local people to learn about foreign cultures.
 I hope to encourage my colleagues to also join the program.